pytorch/pytorch.github.io/_posts/2022-8-17-easily-list-and-initialize-models-with-new-apis-in-torchvision.md

 ## Putting it all together

-For example, if you wanted to  to retrieve all the small-sized models with pre-trained weights and initialize one of them, it’s a matter of using the above APIs:
+For example, if you wanted to retrieve all the small-sized models with pre-trained weights and initialize one of them, it’s a matter of using the above APIs:

 ```python
 import torchvision